zajzi7/Football_Portal/README.md

 # About project
 Football club website.
 An engineering project (for my thesis) in Spring.

 I used Spring Boot, Gradle, Spring Security, MVC, Hibernate, MySQL, Thymeleaf, Lombok, SASS, Bootstrap for the admin panel, CKEditor, etc. This project isn't finished yet.
 I'm working on it (almost done).
+Look at the video! https://youtu.be/RjYBnGJrB90
 ## Use cases (drawn in Enterpriste Architect)
 ![usecases](https://user-images.githubusercontent.com/27241538/70185679-92d7dc80-16ea-11ea-9883-97d356a33564.png)